Wake Up! (The Boo Radleys album): Singles and related releases

 "Wake Up Boo!" was released as the album's lead single on 27 February 1995.
 Two versions were released on CD: the first with an edit of "Wake Up Boo!", "Janus", "Blues for George Michael" and "Friendship Song", while the second included an alternative version of "Wake Up Boo!", "...And Tomorrow the World" and "The History of Creation Parts 17 & 36".
 As an important element of Andrews' marketing campaign for the single, he wanted it to be priced at £1.99, and increase by two pounds the week after its release, which was in line with what major labels did for their single release.
 Green and business manager James Kyllo were hesitant about this, while Andrews was adamant about it being key to the song's potential success.

 "Find the Answer Within" was released as the album's second single on 1 May 1995.
 Two versions were released on CD: the first with "Don't Take Your Gun to Town" and "Wallpaper", while the other featured a remix of "Find the Answer Within", "The Only Word I Can Find" and "Very Together".
 When "Find the Answer Within" was added to BBC Radio 1's playlist, "Wake Up Boo!" was not removed.
 This resulted in a situation where the radio presenter would plug "Find the Answers Within", but play "Wake Up Boo!" instead.
-"It's Lulu" was released as a single on 17 July 1995.
+"It's Lulu" was released as a single in the UK on 17 July 1995.
+It was released to modern rock radio stations in the US in September 1995.
 Two versions were released on CD: the first with the single version of "It's Lulu", "This Is Not About Me" and remixes of "Reaching Out from Here" and "Martin, Doom!
 It's Seven O'Clock", while the second included the single version of "It's Lulu", a remix of "Joel", "Tambo" and "Donkey".

 Cherry Red Records released a three-CD edition of the album that featured all of the related B-sides in 2010.
 Wake Up! was re-pressed on vinyl in 2019 by the label Music on Vinyl.
 "Joel", "Find the Answer Within" and "Reaching Out from Here" were included on the band's second compilation album Find the Way Out (2005).
 "Wake Up Boo!", "It's Lulu", "Find the Answer Within", "Reaching Out from Here", "Stuck on Amber" and "4am Conversation" were featured on the band's third compilation album The Best of the Boo Radleys (2007).